C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 Note that it can sometimes take up to 20 minutes for the site to publish so be patient.
 Please see [here](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) for the GitHub Docs page on this process.

 ---
-# Running the project locally.
+# Running the project locally
 To work on the project code locally a clone can be taken by following the steps below or downloading the files as a zip file.
 To see the options open the desired repository and select the drop down menu button ‘Code’ (found under the repo name and above the list of files)

 ## Clone: